-US retail trade excluding autos jumped 1.2 percent from a month earlier in March 2019, following a 0.2 percent drop in February and easily beating market expectations of a 0.7 percent advance.
-Retail Sales Ex Autos in the United States averaged 0.35 percent from 1992 until 2019, reaching an all time high of 2.60 percent in December of 1999 and a record low of -4 percent in November of 2008.
+US retail trade excluding autos was unchanged in August 2019, following a 1 percent increase in July and missing market expectations of 0.1 percent gain.
+Retail Sales Ex Autos in the United States averaged 0.36 percent from 1992 until 2019, reaching an all time high of 2.60 percent in December of 1999 and a record low of -4 percent in November of 2008.